Before and after of bitten nails vs healthy gel manicure after quitting nail biting habit

 Because the thing that was fueling it, the constant tension, the low-level hum of unease, the always-feeling-behind energy had finally started to quiet down.
 When the anxiety loop starts to break, the habits tied to it don’t need to be forced away… they fall away.

-A lot of that shift started for me with alcohol.
+A lot of that shift started for me with quitting alcohol.
 If you’re curious, I shared more about what changed when I stopped drinking here.

 Not perfectly.
 Not completely.